r-lib/testthat/revdep/cran.md

 ## revdepcheck results

-We checked 2697 reverse dependencies (2424 from CRAN + 273 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 2773 reverse dependencies (2499 from CRAN + 274 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 64 new problems
+ * We saw 41 new problems
- * We failed to check 15 packages
+ * We failed to check 17 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

-* AlphaVantageClient
-  checking tests ...

 * antaresRead
-  checking tests ...

-* autoimage
   checking tests ...

 * autovarCore